BloomTechBackend/bd-team-project-support-zebra/project_documents/design_document.md

 ### 6.4 Update UserAccount EndPoint
 * Accepts PUT requests to /UserAccounts/:id
-* Accepts data to update a user account including a uaId, userType, an updated password name, (optional) image, addressId, and contact number.
+* Accepts data to update a user account including a uaId, userType, an updated password name, (optional) image, address, and contact number.
 Returns the updated user account.
-* If the user account ID (uaId) is not found, will throw a `UserAccountNotFoundException`
+* If the user account ID (uaId) is not found, will throw a `UserAccountNotFoundException` *![Sequence Diagram Here!](images/design_document/updateUserAccount.PNG)
-* If the user account ID  contains any of the invalid characters, will throw an `InvalidAttributeValueException`.
-*![Sequence Diagram Here!](images/design_document/updateUserAccount.PNG)

 ## SPS Service